djpogo/strapi-node-upload/README.md

 # Strapi Node Upload

-An example project, to this [Blogpost](https://raoulkramer.de/upload-media-files-to-strapi-within-a-node-process) how to upload binary data from node into strapi by using strapis restful endpoint secured by a role and a user.
+An example project, to this [blog post](https://raoulkramer.de/upload-media-files-to-strapi-within-a-node-process) how to upload binary data from node into strapi by using strapis restful endpoint secured by a role and a user.

 ## project